How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 3. Moody Mare Calming Supplements

 The heat cycle impacts your horse’s hormone function which might cause moodiness and behavioral changes.
-Your mare might be experiencing painful sensations in her digestive and reproductive tracts, making it hard for to remain calm, focused, and happy.
+Your mare might be experiencing painful sensations in her digestive and reproductive tracts, making it hard for her to remain calm, focused, and happy.

-Moody mare calming supplements are herbal based and typically include raspberry, vitex agnus castus, and cramp bark.
+Moody mare calming supplements are herbal-based and typically include raspberry, vitex agnus castus, and cramp bark.

 It’s important you discuss your mare’s health with your veterinarian before using these calming supplements.
 Your veterinarian will have recommendations that can help your mare during her heat cycle.